Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

-Note: Operating laser should be taken very seriously as irreparable damage may be done to the eyes.
-Always use provided goggles or/and do all work with the enclosure doors shut.
+Disclaimer: Operating a laser should be taken very seriously, as irreparable damage may be done to the eyes.
+Always use the provided goggles and/or do all work with the enclosure doors shut.

 My first test object was a demo Gift Box from the Luban software.
-It was a laser cutting job using 1.5mm plywood sheet provided.
-A very quick, 35 min job.
+It was a laser cutting job using a 1.5mm plywood sheet provided.
+It’s a very quick, 35-minute job.
 Assembling the box was a great experience.
 This is a very nice Demo model; we would definitely recommend trying it out.

 Laser Cut Gift Box